eli64s/readme-ai/docs/flow.md

 This is not ideal, but from what I've seen, the model is able to generate a decent summary even with a truncated prompt.
 We are looking at ways to enhance context and accuracy, considering tools like [LangChain](https://python.langchain.com/docs/get_started/introduction) and [LlamaIndex](https://gpt-index.readthedocs.io/en/stable/index.html).

 ### *Architecture Section*

-> I was also wondering how you create the architecture section as that would be very hard without sending all the files at once?
-Any experience or pointers would be greatly appreciated.

 The prompt I use to generate the arcitecture table is located in the project settings file [here](https://github.com/eli64s/readme-ai/blob/main/readmeai/settings/config.toml#L31) and is as follows: